-Paul began his letter to the Romans by saying who he was and the message he had: "Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy scriptures, the gospel concerning his Son" (Rom.
-1:1-3).
+Paul began his letter to the Romans by saying who he was and the message he had: “Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy scriptures, the gospel concerning his Son” (Romans 1:1-3, NRSV).

 What is the gospel about?
 It is about Jesus, the Son of God.
-In verse 9, he calls it "the gospel of his Son."
+In verse 9, Paul calls it “the gospel of his Son.”
 What does this gospel do?
-"It is the power of God for salvation to everyone who has faith" (v.
-16).
+“It is the power of God for salvation to everyone who has faith” (verse 16).
 The gospel tells us about a righteousness that we are given by faith (1:17).
-The gospel tells us how our sins are forgiven and how we are counted as righteous through faith in Jesus Christ.
+The gospel tells us how our sins are forgiven and how we are counted as righteous through Jesus Christ.

-In his letter to the Corinthian church, Paul told us more about the gospel: "Christ did not send me to baptize but to proclaim the gospel, and not with eloquent wisdom, so that the cross of Christ might not be emptied of its power" (1 Cor.
-1:17).
-Here Paul associates the gospel with the cross, because it is through the cross that we can be forgiven.
+In his letter to the Corinthian church, Paul told us more about the gospel: “Christ did not send me to baptize but to proclaim the gospel, and not with eloquent wisdom, so that the cross of Christ might not be emptied of its power” (1 Corinthians 1:17).
+Here Paul associates the gospel with the cross, because it is through the cross that we are forgiven.

 In Jewish culture the cross was a scandal, a shameful death.
 God could not possibly let the Messiah die a cursed death.
 Greeks thought it was stupid to follow a crucified criminal (1:23).
 It was foolish to believe in a resurrection.